dmbarbour/glas/docs/GlasDesign.md

 Either of these options have some advantages.
 Modeling objects as processes would fit distributed and concurrent programming styles.
 Accelerating a virtual machine could be widely useful in many other cases, and would make scope obvious.

+### Reactive Systems Programming

+Robust reactive systems benefit from precise temporal semantics, abstracting over variable latency and arrival-order non-determinism, and modeling precise synchronization of outputs.

+[Kahn process networks](https://en.wikipedia.org/wiki/Kahn_process_networks) (KPNs) are a viable foundation.
+We can extend KPNs with temporal semantics - every process and message has an implicit logical time, and a process can observe which channel has the next message in temporal order.
+This can be combined with dynamic channels to model open systems.

+KPNs could then be compiled into a lower level model that exposes arrival-order non-determinism, such as Glas applications.

 ### Static Routing of Effects?
 Reject.

 Currently 'eff' always runs the same handler for an effect.
 It is feasible to modify 'eff' to support static routing, i.e. use `eff:Operator` and an environment of type `Operator -> Handler`.